Some days are just auspicious

 The universe has a dark sense of humour about anniversaries.

-This morning I went out into the garden with my scissors like some kind of floral bandit, eyeing up what to steal.
+This morning I went out into the garden to pick flowers.

-Sometimes I feel like a mad woman, talking to photographs and arranging flowers for ghosts.
+Am I a mad woman, talking to photographs and arranging flowers for ghosts?

 For someone who never thought of herself as sentimental, I seem to have become a person who conducts small ceremonies with vases.